Debjit28/Debjit28/README.md

     technologies: {
         other: ["Linux Nix Docker Raspberry pi"],
     },
-    currentFocus: "Breaking into tech with a passion for cybersecurity",
+    currentFocus: "Breaking into tech with a passion for cybersecurity"
-    funFact: "I solve problems so well, I should charge them rent!"

 };